 LoggerNet runs on a PC, using serial ports, telephony drivers, and Ethernet hardware to communicate with data loggers via phone modems, RF devices, and other peripherals.

 The development tool of RTMC Pro 1.x and 2.x is not compatible with the RTMC run-time and the standard RTMC development tool in LoggerNet 4.
 An upgrade for RTMC Pro must be purchased separately.

 LoggerNet is a collection of 32-bit programs designed to run on Intel-based computers running Microsoft Windows operating systems.
 The recommended minimum computer configuration for running LoggerNet is Windows 7.
-LoggerNet also runs on Windows 8 and Windows 10.
+LoggerNet also runs on Windows 8, Windows 10, and Windows 11.
 LoggerNet runs on both 32-bit and 64-bit versions of these operating systems.

 This is a fully functional 30 day trial of the standard version of LoggerNet.

 Current LoggerNet users: It is recommended that you install the trial on a computer other than the one running your existing LoggerNet.
 If that is not practical, we strongly recommend you back up the LoggerNet working directory to prevent backward compatibility issues if you revert to a previous version.
 To revert you must re-install LoggerNet using the original disk and software key.

 Note: This application requires the Microsoft .Net 4.6.2 Framework.
 If it is not already installed on your computer, it can be obtained from the Microsoft Download Center.